maximilianone/Tutorials/tutorials/iot-edge-extension-helm/iot-edge-extension-helm.md

 [ACCORDION-BEGIN [Step 1: ](Create Helm Chart)]

-1. Open the folder of your copy of **SAP Edge Gateway Service Reference Application** downloaded from the official edge-gateway-service-ref-app#download-the-code) while executing the tutorial and navigate to the folder `helm` then open the file `values.yaml` with a text editor.
+1. Open the folder of your copy of **SAP Edge Gateway Service Reference Application** downloaded from the official [SAP IoT Edge - Samples GitHub repository](https://github.com/SAP-samples/iot-edge-samples/tree/main/IoT_Edge/edge-gateway-service-ref-app#download-the-code) while executing the tutorial [Create Extension Service Container Image](iot-edge-extension-registry) and navigate to the folder `helm` then open the file `values.yaml` with a text editor.

-2. Change the values of `image.name` and `image.tag` with the values defined in the step 2 of the tutorial, i.e.: `image.name` used in the tutorial is `saptestpm/gw-ref-app` and `image.tag` is `1.0.0`.
+2. Change the values of `image.name` and `image.tag` with the values defined in the step 2 of the tutorial [Create Extension Service Container Image](iot-edge-extension-registry), i.e.: `image.name` used in the tutorial is `saptestpm/gw-ref-app` and `image.tag` is `1.0.0`.
 Define a parameter called `bindings: ""` and save it

     ```YAML[5,10,13]
     # Default values for helm.